 Scranton is a larger medium-sized city located in the state of Pennsylvania.
-With a population of 77,118 people and 27 constituent neighborhoods, Scranton is the sixth largest community in Pennsylvania.
-Scranton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 75,848 people and 27 constituent neighborhoods, Scranton is the sixth largest community in Pennsylvania.
+Much of the housing stock in Scranton was built prior to World War II, making it one of the older and more historic cities in the country.

-Scranton is a somewhat ethnically-diverse city.
+Scranton is a very ethnically-diverse city.
 The people who call Scranton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scranton residents report their race to be White, followed by Black or African-American.
 Scranton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.88% of the city’s residents.
-Important ancestries of people in Scranton include Italian, German, Polish, and English.
+People of Hispanic or Latino origin account for 16.02% of the city’s residents.
+Important ancestries of people in Scranton include Irish, Italian, German, Polish, and English.

 The most common language spoken in Scranton is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.